Does the Microsoft Campus agreement cover the University’s subsidiary companies and other affiliated institutions?

-The details for the Microsoft Campus 3.5 Agreement are listed below, the University of Oxford initially signed up to this agreement in 2010, and has now been extended till 2016.
-There are limited products available under the Campus Agreement so Select is run in parallel to cover the remainder.
+The details for the Microsoft Campus Agreement are listed below, the University of Oxford has now been extended till 31 August 2017.
 The licences under Campus, although available free of charge (centrally funded), are non-perpetual but those under SELECT that are non-subscription products, are valid in perpetuity.
 Please see the information below regarding usage terms and agreement details.

 Please refer to Select Deal for details of the Microsoft Select Agreement.

 1. Campus Agreement Details

 The current Microsoft Campus Agreement 3.5 runs for 3 years, from 1st September 2013 to 31st August 2016.
 It has been extended one year to 31 August 2017.
 The Campus Agreement products may be installed on any University of Oxford-owned, College-owned or leased computer and accessed on those machines by all members of departments and/or Colleges, whether they are staff or students.
 University staff, College Staff and members of Congregation may also install one copy of Office and Windows operating system upgrade on their own personal computer for work related use, Staff - Work at home use.

 The products on the schedule for the Campus 3.5 Agreement are: Desktop Campus.

 This currently gives us access to the following Microsoft products: